Code-Institute-Submissions/b1ndark-project2/README.md

   - Photos Authors and where to find them:

-    - Background photo - photo of Orphan's Castle Ruins in Klentnice by Viktor Hanacek[Orphan's Castle Ruins](https://picjumbo.com/detail-of-the-orphans-castle-ruins-in-klentnice/)
+    - Background photo - photo of Orphan's Castle Ruins in Klentnice by Viktor Hanacek [Orphan's Castle Ruins](https://picjumbo.com/detail-of-the-orphans-castle-ruins-in-klentnice/)
     - 404error - photo of a Sad Emoti- by Silvia [sad emoti](https://pixabay.com/illustrations/emotiguy-sad-thoughtful-face-1654859/)

   - The Favicon generator used to create - [Favicon](https://favicon.io/favicon-generator/)